 Under normal circumstances, Damon we could not pry from an opportunity such as this, even in his strictly observational role.
 But citing Shannon’s mysterious illness, they evacuate.
 When the rotation of turns permits, Amy and I stand against the bar’s backside, separated from its cooler by a thin plywood wall, spray painted black, cracking wise about the world outside this window, those dressed with unintentional hilarity within, the ineptitude of our partners.

 But Maxwell’s will suffer a curious fate, before eventually shuttering and being reduced to rubble.
 Always a freaky place to begin with, as soon as school breaks for the summer, it somehow transforms into a gay bar overnight.
 Alan and I drift up there one night, but unearth little to hold our interest outside carnival attractions such as a seven foot tall bald guy wearing a frilly pink dress, and our go-go boot girl making out with some other chick.
 Figuring it must only be a summer thing, we give the place a rest until school resumes in the fall, and yet for whatever reason, Maxwell’s never does revert to its prior form.
-That rainy Thursday in September will mark the last time any of us set foot inside those doors, the end of what had been, not even three months earlier, a weekly ritual.
+That rainy Thursday in September will bookmark an era, the end of what had been, not even three months earlier, a weekly ritual.